 The Internet world is constantly evolving, and so should you be.
 Social media campaigns are not the same as print ones and should not be treated so.
 When a print campaign ends, that’s the end of it.
 You got the word out and that’s it.
 Social media goes much farther than simply “getting the word out,” however.
 Your campaign may end, but be careful not to lose everything that you’ve just built up just because it’s the end date.

 In social media, you’ll meet some of your most critical clients: the people.
-This world of technologically-savvy Internet users are also very shrewd.
+This world of technologically-savvy Internet users is also very shrewd.
 People expect a measure of dishonesty, if you will, in a TV commercial.
 It is not, however, accepted in online forums.
 Beware of hiring “actors” to pose as customers, giving false testimonies about your product or company.
 They will most certainly be found out, and the ripple of disapproval could seriously damage your interests.